-For all gas fires purchased the 3 year guarantee commences from the date of purchase, provided that the following 4 terms and conditions are adhered to:
+For all flueless gas stoves purchased the 3 year guarantee commences from the date of purchase, provided that the following terms and conditions are adhered to: 1.
+For any claim to be made within the 3 years from date of purchase you will be required to provide and supply us with your original proof of purchase.

-1. For any claim to be made within the 3 years from date of purchase you will be required to provide and supply us with your original proof of purchase.
+Your gas fire must have been commissioned by Gas Safe registered installer, evidence of which you must provide together with the registration number.

-- 2. Your gas fire must have been commissioned by Gas Safe registered installer, evidence of which you must provide together with the registration number. - 3.
-Your appliance must have been serviced annually by Gas Safe registered installer, evidence of which must be provided, such as the receipt. - 4.
-Purchase(s) must be made through an authorised stockist/retailer.
+3. Your appliance must have been serviced annually by Gas Safe registered installer, evidence of which must be provided, such as the receipt.

-Please note all consumable items such as any ceramics including; coals, pebbles, the matrix, front strips, side cheeks, rear panels and tapered rear panels are not covered by the 3 year guarantee.
+4. Please note all consumable items such as any ceramics including; coals, pebbles, the matrix, front strips, side cheeks, rear panels and tapered rear panels are not covered by the 3 year guarantee.